Portugal Tax Calendar 2026

 Recency and Update Triggers

-Revalidate calendar assumptions whenever official guidance changes.
+Revalidate calendar assumptions if official guidance changes.

 Use this chapter as your update trigger checklist.
 If one source changes, refresh your calendar immediately.